 Some commonly used door designs for zoo exhibit hardware include swinging zoo door systems and sliding door systems.
 A good swinging door system will be heavy enough to provide safety and security, but easy for keepers to manage, requiring little force on their part to operate.
 Selection of proper hinges and ball or disc bearings is critical to a proper swinging zoo door.

-With regard to sliding door systems, horizontal sliding doors must be matched with the right size hangers and tracks to withstand frequent use.
+With regard to sliding door systems, horizontal or vertical (guillotine) sliding doors must be matched with the hardware to withstand frequent use.
 These doors should operate smoothly and work with little physical effort on the part of zoo staff.
 Mechanical assistance devices such as remote crank operators can help zoo staff operate doors that may be heavy or otherwise difficult to use.
-Gears and other mechanisms used in these doors must be enclosed to prevent damage by animals, and to prevent corrosion and damage from debris.
+Gears and other mechanisms used in these doors must be enclosed to prevent damage by animals and to prevent corrosion and damage from debris.

-Special zoo doors aren’t only used in animal exhibits.
-They are also used in veterinary areas where animals may be taken for treatment as well as quarantine centers.
+Specialty door hardware isn’t only used in animal exhibits.
+It is also used in veterinary clinic areas where animals may be taken for treatment as well as quarantine centers.
+Animal crowding systems use doors on sliding track hardware to gently coax animals forward into examination rooms.
 Facilities managers should keep safety and utility in mind when selecting doors for these portions of the zoo.

 Technology & Zoo Management

-Some current directions zoo exhibits are taking include invisible barriers created with special nettings, and increased use of tension steel wire and electric fences.
-Computer-aided design programs are helping exhibit designers create more naturalistic animal exhibits that maintain animal welfare and visitor safety, while also giving visitors a good look at wildlife in realistic environments.
+Some current directions zoo exhibits are taking include invisible barriers created with special netting and increased use of tension steel wire and electric fences.
+Computer-aided design programs are helping architects and exhibit designers create more naturalistic animal exhibits that maintain animal welfare and visitor safety, while also giving visitors a good look at wildlife in realistic environments.

 The green movement is also having an impact on zoos.
-In Europe, more zoos are embracing water-recycling and technologies that emit less carbon dioxide emissions.
+In Europe and the United States, more zoos are embracing water-recycling, waste reuse, and technologies that emit less carbon dioxide emissions.